MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribboncategory-class.md

 ```

 ### Parameters
- [in] *bIsLargeImage*
+*bIsLargeImage*<br/>
- TRUE for the number of images in the large image list; FALSE for the number of images in the small image list.
+[in] TRUE for the number of images in the large image list; FALSE for the number of images in the small image list.

 ### Return Value
  The number of images in the specified image list.